LingjieFan/LinearC/README.md

 ### Abstract objects
-Writing codes with abstract object makes your codes extensible, and may cost a little more time for running program.
+Writing codes with abstract object makes your codes extensible, but may cost a little more time for running program.

 ### Strong type objects
 Writing codes with strong type object makes your codes faster,